renovatebot/renovate/lib/modules/manager/bitbucket-pipelines/readme.md

 More details can be found on the Atlassian [Bitbucket Pipeline documentation](https://support.atlassian.com/bitbucket-cloud/docs/use-docker-images-as-build-environments) site

 The following `regexManager` configuration can be used for authenticated Docker Hub or private registries.
-Changes will be required for Amazon ECR or Google GCR use cases.
+You'll need to change this example config if you're using Amazon ECR or Google GCR.

 ```json
 {